 Vintage wedding cakes are incredibly beautiful, and it is my favorite part of my hobby craft.
 The simplicity of those semi naked wedding cakes is not only beneficial to me, the baker, but also for its appearance and taste.
 It does not need a coating such as fondant.
 This drip cake has a super delicious chocolate ganache drip on every tier and here I show you how to make a vintage wedding cake.
 In my Instagram highlights, you’ll find step-by-step videos of how I am baking wedding cakes.
-For more wedding cake inspiration check also this one out:
+For more inspiration check also this one out:

 I’m young but I have already been to so many weddings in my life, because I grew up in a Christian environment and I have a huge family.
-The wedding cakes always look stunning but I was sometimes shocked when the taste didn’t match with their appearance.
+The cakes always look stunning but I was sometimes shocked when the taste didn’t match with their appearance.
 Sometimes the cakes were super dry, with only a thin layer of frosting in between or the cakes had no significant taste.
 This is what I want to change!

 How To Make A Vintage Wedding Cake